fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	<summary>Yaqub (Jacob)</summary>
 Jacob was later renamed to Israel.

+### Yaqub (Jacob)

 #### Yaqub in the Quran and Hadith
 Two further references to Isra'il (Arabic: إِسْرَآئِیل [ˈisraāˈiyl]; Classical/ Quranic Arabic: إِسْرَآءِیْل [ˈisraāãˈiyl]) are believed to be mention of Jacob.
-The Arabic form Ya'qūb (Arabic: يَعْقُوب, romanized: Yaʿqūb may be direct from the Hebrew or indirect through Syriac.[91]
+The Arabic form Ya'qūb (Arabic: يَعْقُوب, romanized: Yaʿqūb may be direct from the Hebrew or indirect through Syriac.

 He is recognized in Islam as a prophet who received inspiration from God.
 He is acknowledged as a patriarch of Islam.
 Muslims believe that he preached the same monotheistic faith as his forefathers ʾIbrāhīm, ʾIsḥāq and Ismā'īl.
-Jacob is mentioned 16 times in the Quran.[92]
+Jacob is mentioned 16 times in the Quran.
 In the majority of these references, Jacob is mentioned alongside fellow prophets and patriarchs as an ancient and pious prophet.
 According to the Quran, Jacob remained in the company of the elect throughout his life.
 (38:47) The Quran specifically mentions that Jacob was guided (6:84) and inspired (4:163) and was chosen to enforce the awareness of the Hereafter.
 (38:46) Jacob is described as a good-doer (21:72) and the Quran further makes it clear that God inspired Jacob to contribute towards purification and hold the contact prayer.
 (21:73) Jacob is further described as being resourceful and a possessor of great vision (38:45) and is further spoken of as being granted a "tongue [voice] of truthfulness to be heard."
 (19:50)

 Of the life of Jacob, the Quran narrates two especially important events.
 The first is the role he plays in the story of his son Joseph.
-The Quran narrates the story of Joseph in detail, and Jacob, being Joseph's father, is mentioned thrice and is referenced another 25 times.[92]
+The Quran narrates the story of Joseph in detail, and Jacob, being Joseph's father, is mentioned thrice and is referenced another 25 times.
 In the narrative, Jacob does not trust some of his older sons (12: 11, 18, 23) because they do not respect him.
 (12: 8, 16–17) Jacob's prophetic nature is evident from his foreknowledge of Joseph's future greatness (12:6), his foreboding and response to the supposed death of Joseph (12: 13, 18) and in his response to the sons' plight in Egypt.
-(12: 83, 86–87, 96) Islamic literature fleshes out the narrative of Jacob, and mentions that his wives included Rachel.[93]
+(12: 83, 86–87, 96) Islamic literature fleshes out the narrative of Jacob, and mentions that his wives included Rachel.
 Jacob is later mentioned in the Quran in the context of the promise bestowed to Zechariah, regarding the birth of John the Baptist.
 (19:6) Jacob's second mention is in the Quran's second chapter.
 As Jacob lay on his deathbed, he asked his 12 sons to testify their faith to him before he departed from this world to the next.
 (2:132) Each son testified in front of Jacob that they would promise to remain Muslim (in submission to God) until the day of their death, that is they would surrender their wholeselves to God alone and would worship only Him.

 In contrast to the Judeo-Christian view of Jacob, one main difference is that the story of Jacob's blessing, in which he deceives Isaac, is not accepted in Islam.
-The Quran makes it clear that Jacob was blessed by God as a prophet and, therefore, Muslims believe that his father, being a prophet as well, also knew of his son's greatness.[94]
+The Quran makes it clear that Jacob was blessed by God as a prophet and, therefore, Muslims believe that his father, being a prophet as well, also knew of his son's greatness.
 Jacob is also cited in the Hadith as an example of one who was patient and trusting in God in the face of suffering.

 #### Yaqub in the Bible

 The biblical account of the life of Jacob is found in the Book of Genesis, chapters 25–50.

 ##### Birth
-Jacob and his twin brother, Esau, were born to Isaac and Rebecca after 20 years of marriage, when Isaac was 60 years of age.[10]
+Jacob and his twin brother, Esau, were born to Isaac and Rebecca after 20 years of marriage, when Isaac was 60 years of age.
 Rebecca was uncomfortable during her pregnancy and went to inquire of God why she was suffering.
 She received the prophecy that twins were fighting in her womb and would continue to fight all their lives, even after they became two separate nations.
 The prophecy also said that "the one people shall be stronger than the other people; and the elder shall serve the younger" (Genesis 25:25 KJV).

 When the time came for Rebecca to give birth, the firstborn, Esau, came out covered with red hair, as if he were wearing a hairy garment, and his heel was grasped by the hand of Jacob, the secondborn.
 According to Genesis 25, Isaac and Rebecca named the first son Hebrew: Esau.
 The second son they named Jacob (Ya'aqob or Ya'aqov, meaning "heel-catcher", "supplanter", "leg-puller", "he who follows upon the heels of one").